agude/agude.github.io/_books/surface_detail.md

 between plots in the same chapter, developing them and the world piece by piece and often ending on a cliff hanger to keep the reader in anticipation.
-The pacing and sense of anticipation are reinforced by the _FOTNMC_, who like the reader, is excited by the prospect of getting to finally fire it's weapons in anger.
+The pacing and sense of anticipation are reinforced by the _FOTNMC_, who like the reader, is excited by the prospect of getting to finally fire its weapons in anger.

 The mind, and what it means to be "alive" <!-- TODO: Better wording than